-The Mission The National Cemetery Administration (NCA) honors Veterans with final resting places in national shrines and with lasting tributes that commemorate their service to our nation.
+The Mission NCA honors Veterans and their eligible family members with final resting places in national shrines and with lasting tributes that commemorate their service and sacrifice to our Nation.

 The NCA Today

-The National Cemetery Administration maintains approximately 3.5 million gravesites at 139 national cemeteries, one national Veterans' burial ground and 33 soldiers' lots and monument sites in 40 states and Puerto Rico.
+The National Cemetery Administration maintains more than 4 million gravesites at 155 national cemeteries, one national Veterans' burial ground and 34 soldiers' lots and monument sites in 42 states and Puerto Rico.